feitzi/AbstractEnum.Net/README.md

 You are welcome to contribute to this .Net Standard Library with a new pull request or create a new issue.

 ## Usage of AbstratEnum.Net
-Here is a self-explaining code snipped which illustrates the definition of weekdays with a property ´isWeekday'
+Here is a self-explaining code snipped which illustrates the definition of weekdays with a property `isWeekday`

 #### Declare a new 'Enum'-Typ
 ````c#